JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/security/permissions.md

 ## Overview

-The RotoClear permission system implements fine-grained access control for all system observables and API endpoints.
+The C Pro permission system implements fine-grained access control for all system observables and API endpoints.
 Permissions are assigned to users based on their roles and control read/write access to device functionality.

 ## Permission Model